-MetaCert is a cloud blockchain-based anti-phishing and anti-malware bot that can be used by customers of slack and other messaging apps that support team communication and collaboration, as well as integrated by a startup/company/blockchain/dapp as a security solution to protect crypto-based ecosystems against phishing and malware.
+MetaCert is a cloud and blockchain-based anti-phishing and anti-malware bot that can be used by customers of slack and other messaging apps that support team communication and collaboration, as well as integrated by a startup/company/blockchain/Dapp as a security solution to protect its crypto-based ecosystems against phishing and malware.

 In addition to protecting against malware and anti-phishing, the protocol can be used to protect users against fraud, to protect the brand against bad publicity, enhance child safety online, as well as to ensure news credibility.